Sunday's Scottish Gossip

 Michael Beale admits he was not ready to take over as Rangers manager when Steven Gerrard, to whom he was assistant, left for Aston Villa in November 2021 and he needed the experience he enjoyed in a short spell in charge of Queens Park Rangers.
 (Sunday Times, print edition)

-Rangers manager Michael Beale says he took a banner from the Union Bears fans group about "upholding standards" personally after he allowed Partick Thistle to score following a disputed goal from his own team in the Scottish Cup and has called for a united front amongst the club's supporters.
+Rangers manager Michael Beale says he took a banner from the Union Bears fans group about "upholding standards" personally after he allowed Partick Thistle to score following a disputed goal from his own team in the Scottish Cup and has called for a united front among the club's supporters.
 (The Herald On Sunday)

 Former Sheffield United manager Chris Wilder, who has been linked with Aberdeen's vacancy, was in attendance as Lowland League leaders Spartans defeated East Stirlingshire 3-1 win on Saturday.
 (Sunday Mail)